huggingface/blog/paddlepaddle.md

 ![thumbnail](assets/126_paddlepaddle/thumbnail.jpg)

-**With [PaddleNLP](https://huggingface.co/docs/hub/paddlenlp) leading the way, PaddlePaddle libraries will gradually integrate with the HuggingFace Hub.** You will soon be able to play with the full suite of awesome pre-trained PaddlePaddle models across text, image, audio, video and multi-modalities on the Hub!
+**With [PaddleNLP](https://huggingface.co/docs/hub/paddlenlp) leading the way, PaddlePaddle will gradually integrate its libraries with the Hugging Face Hub.** You will soon be able to play with the full suite of awesome pre-trained PaddlePaddle models across text, image, audio, video and multi-modalities on the Hub!

 ## Find PaddlePaddle Models